Resilient and Sustainable Food Systems for a Food Secure Future

 In this course, your knowledge and skills will be strengthened.
 After this course, you will:

-- Be able to use various tools and techniques to analyse food systems and to identify critical issues for change;
+- Apply various insights, tools and approaches to analyse food systems and identify critical areas for change and intervention;

-- Understand the role of stakeholders and involve them in making food systems more resilient and sustainable.
+- Recognize the significance of the role of stakeholders and how to actively involve them in fostering resilient and sustainable of food systems.

 For who is this course?